Spaceborne-PCMs/Spaceborne-PCMs.github.io/keywordsurvey.md

 ## Analysis of American Institute of Aeronautics and Astronautics (AIAA) Paper Archive

-Finally, the word counting of the paper titles is repeated for American Institute of Aeronautics and Astronautics (AIAA) paper archive search results.
-Since AIAA paper search service does not provide the keywords information selected by the authors either, the paper titles are broken down into words and counted individually.
+Finally, the word counting of the paper titles was repeated for American Institute of Aeronautics and Astronautics (AIAA) paper archive search results.
+Since AIAA paper search service does not provide the keywords information selected by the authors either, the paper titles were broken down into words and counted individually.

-The purpose of analyzing AIAA paper archive is to find the trends of PCM uses or applications in aerospace or aeronautical fields.
-Since aerospace engineering requires the state-of-the-art applications of materials used in aircrafts or spacecrafts, estimation of the newest trend in PCM use can be an important information that can help direct (or allocate) future research resources optimally.
+The purpose of analyzing AIAA paper archive was to find the trends of PCM uses or applications in aerospace or aeronautical fields.
+Since aerospace engineering requires the state-of-the-art applications of materials used in aircrafts or spacecrafts, estimation of the newest trend in PCM use can be crucial information to help direct (or allocate) future research resources optimally.

 Table 3 shows the first 30 words with the frequency counts sorted in a descending order from the AIAA paper search results (with the search word of “phase change material”).
 As was in the previous cases, the paper publication dates are bounded into from 2004 to 2019.
 The total of 370 search results are obtained.